-2.11 Research involving Indigenous Peoples
+2.13 Research involving Indigenous Peoples

-In first considering whether section 2.11 needs to be completed, researchers need to decide whether their research involves First Nations, Inuit and Metis People of Canada.
+In first considering whether section 2.13 needs to be completed, researchers need to decide whether their research involves First Nations, Inuit and Metis People of Canada.
 The involvement of Indigenous people can vary greatly from study to study.
 It can vary from exclusively involving Indigenous participants living on Indigenous land, to only incidentally involving a few people who happen to be of Indigenous descent but who are not the focus of research, and data will not be analyzed using their heritage as a variable of interest.
-In determining whether this section needs to be completed, researchers should consult the TCPS (Article 9.2) for a list of examples of study populations that actively or only incidentally involve Indigenous individuals.
-In the former case, section 2.11 needs to be completed, but not in the latter case.
+In determining whether this section needs to be completed, researchers should consult the TCPS2 (Article 9.2) for a list of examples of study populations that actively or only incidentally involve Indigenous individuals.
+In the former case, section 2.13 needs to be completed, but not in the latter case.

 Those who want to conduct research with Indigenous individuals need to follow explicit research guidelines.
-Chapter 9 of the TCPS describes these guidelines.
-If researchers want to conduct research with Indigenous participants, it is imperative that they study TCPS Chapter 9 before submitting an application to the REB.
+Chapter 9 of the TCPS2 describes these guidelines.
+If researchers want to conduct research with Indigenous participants, it is imperative that they study TCPS2 Chapter 9 before submitting an application to the REB.

-In particular, the TCPS requires (1) evidence of community engagement in the research and (2) that researchers return results back to the community.
+In particular, the TCPS2 requires (1) evidence of community engagement in the research and (2) that researchers return results back to the community.
 Community partnerships take time.
 The extent of the community's engagement can be minimal and the results returned to the community/participants can be as little as a brief summary.
 Community engagement can also be done as a co-partnership with the community such that members of the community become part of the research team.
 Communities can also lead projects.
 Likewise, returning results to the community can go as far as community ownership of data.
 Whatever the level of engagement, it must be described.

-2.11.1 If the research clearly involves First Nations, Inuit and Metis People of Canada, then securing some kind of community engagement is required, as per TCPS 9.1 and 9.10.
+2.13.1 If the research clearly involves First Nations, Inuit and Metis People of Canada, then securing some kind of community engagement is required, as per TCPS2 9.1 and 9.10.
 The extent of the engagement can vary depending on the degree to which there is an identifiable community with recognized leadership and how much the community wishes to be involved in the project.
 For example, community engagement for participants living in an urban setting might mean recruiting through an Indigenous community centre.
 However, research to be conducted on Indigenous land may require the involvement of the formal leadership.
 Irrespective of the extent of the community engagement, the onus is on researchers to provide details of the process and outcome to the REB.
-Append any supporting letters from the community in question.
+The REB application must include a finalized research agreement with each/all communities involved in the research.
+Additionally, append any supporting letters from the community in question.

-The TCPS allows for exceptions to the requirement for community engagement.
-Researchers must explain why their research does not require it, referencing the appropriate section(s) in TCPS 9.2.
+The TCPS2 allows for exceptions to the requirement for community engagement.
+Researchers must explain why their research does not require it, referencing the appropriate section(s) in TCPS2 9.2.